indiefan/jquery-git-hooks/README.md

 	jquery.myplugin.min.js

 The original will be untouched, the min will be ready for deployment.

+Alternatively, if you just want a hook that will minify any .js files that have been changed, i've included a pre-commit.minify-only hook that does that.
+Just rename it to pre-commit and drop it in your hooks folder.
+Be sure that it's executable.

 ####Installation and Requirements
 Pre-Commit uses jsmin (included here).
 Simple drop the jsmin script somewhere in your path.
 This is the ruby version, so ruby is also required.
 If you already have a jsmin installed, that's fine too.
 As long as the jsmin command is found.